 Tip: Order the option Tapas and Show.
 There was a food galore.

-To make an advanced booking to see this flamenco show in Barcelona follow the link below.
+To make an advanced booking to see a flamenco show in Barcelona follow the link below.